pjowsianka/Excel-Analiza-Sprzeda-y/README.md

 #### 8. Creating the "Analysis" Sheet

-On the "Analysis" sheet, conclusions from the analysis of charts were described, and further actions based on the obtained data were proposed.
+On the "Analiza" sheet, conclusions from the analysis of charts were described, and further actions based on the obtained data were proposed.

 ![image](https://github.com/pjowsianka/Excel-Analiza-Sprzeda-y/assets/130370888/b6a7599f-e017-4906-8acf-dd811735bab5)